Jerusalem: Violent clashes at Al-Aqsa mosque | DW | 07.05.2021

 A case threatening the eviction of Palestinians in Jerusalem's Sheikh Jarrah neighborhood has triggered further tensions with Israel.

-At least 50 people were wounded on Friday in clashes between Palestinian worshippers and Israeli policeat Jerusalem's Al-Aqsa mosque compound.
+More than 50 people were wounded on Friday in clashes between Palestinian worshippers and Israeli police at Jerusalem's Al-Aqsa mosque compound.

 Palestinian medics and Israeli police said that at least 23 people were hospitalized.